 IN THIS MODULE, TRUSTEES WILL EXPLORE:

-- An overview of popular social media platforms such as Twitter, Facebook and Instagram and how to use them
+- A video overview of popular social media platforms and how to use them

 - The opportunities and risks associated with participating in social media in a personal and professional capacity